 When I started working at Ipiranga I realized that there was a lot of time, energy and money being invested in making the clients feel taken care of, but very little resources directed at our oil changing experts, the VIPs.

 There was a huge community - over 6000 people - of men and women with an immense amount of knowledge untapped and overlooked.
-While a lot of our efforts were in providing instructive systems and manuals, very little (not to say none) effort went into bringing their knowledge into the process and lauding their wisdom and efforts.

 This design opportunity inspired us to, over the course of a year, create the Dr. Jet Oil app.